 All that's left to do now is prepare your form letter.

-If you've outgrown the Mail Merge wizard, use the Mail Merge toolbar to insert fields, select the document to merge to, and the ABC button to display your data in the merge fields.
+When you've outgrown the Mail Merge wizard, use the Mailings ribbon tab or the Mail Merge toolbar to insert fields, select the document to merge to, and the ABC button to display your data in the merge fields.

-When you're finished, send the document to the printer or email it.
+After you're finished composing your message, send the document to the printer or email it.

 If you need to merge to labels, see Mail merge to Labels